 - Applicants must have an honours degree and ideally be enrolled in a Master's Programme in public health, human rights law, international relations, architecture, media or other related discipline at the time of the internship; OR have recently graduated from such a Master's programme;

-- Applicants would ideally be EU-citizens with permanent residence in South Africa OR already possess the necessary authorisation to live and work in both South Africa and the United Kingdom;
+- Applicants would ideally be UK or EU-citizens with permanent residence in South Africa OR already possess the necessary authorisation to live and work in both South Africa and the United Kingdom; We acknowledge the changing work environment in the UK 2019 shifted the goal posts of regulations into uncertain terrain.

 - Demonstrate commitment to the mission and objectives of Children of Fire and a strong desire to work on improving healthcare for indigent Africans of all hues;